SlaviXG/Operations_Research_PHS_Challenge/REPORT.md

 ## Implementation of Solution
 ### Implementation of the result and evaluation of the degree/percentage of success.

-A visual aid of how the very fast department will look like Visual of how a beacon system will work.
+A visual aid of how the very fast department will look like.
+Visual of how a beacon system will work.

 ### Detailed Explaination of the Computations that were performed including all py files.